tylermumford/tylermumford.com/content/project/this-site.md

 Originally built with **Jekyll** and a fully custom theme.
 This was back in... wow, 2013 ([first post, cringe][first]).
 I guess I've had a website for ten years now.

+Apparently, I originally called the site "Mindful Code."
+I thought I needed a "company name" or something.
+Seems silly, in retrospect, but I guess I was a silly teenager.

 [first]: @/post/inaugural-entry.md